K1D77A/lisp-pay/README.md

 I would like to make many things like Webhook verification generic.
 I would like to make responses as generic as possible, currently this is possible with Coinpayments and Paypal, but I implemented Stripe responses as conditions...
 Perhaps I should do the same with the others.
+I am going to remove all \*parse-as\* and instead parse json as hash-tables.
+Coinpayments will be an exception until I am required to fix it.

+For now there is backward compatibility with cl-coinpayments, latter-day-paypal and stripe-against-the-modern-world as you can use their respective nicknames.

 # Coinpayments